the-james-burton/testing-workshop-junit5/README.md

 ## Pre-requisites

-You need to have installed...
+You need to...

-- JDK v8 or above : **java -version** must work at your command prompt.
+- have JDK v8 or above : **java -version** must work at your command prompt.
-- Apache Maven and some familiarity with it : **mvn -version** must work at your command prompt.
+- have Apache Maven installed and some familiarity with it : **mvn -version** must work at your command prompt.
-- A modern java IDE, such as Eclipse or IDEA (community edition is fine for this)
+- have A modern java IDE, such as Eclipse or IDEA (community edition is fine for this).
+- have this repo cloned and imported into your IDE.
+- be able to build and run this project as per instructions below.

 # The System